bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Is looking for info on Gulthias trees.
   - May be looking to get back into Glennroch after rubbing the stewards the wrong way.
-  - [ ] Solve cylinder puzzle to get paid by Lawrence.
+  - [x] Solve cylinder puzzle to get paid by Lawrence.
+  - [ ] Solved it, not to find Lawrence.
 - [x] Bran wants us to intercept a shipment heading to Glennroch.
   - Krellen's (smith, competitor) shipment of farming tools from Whiteridge to Glennroch needs to not get there.